vikaspotluri123/discourse-on-ghost/docs/index.md

 To work around this limitation:

  - After publishing your post, head over to the comments section on the live post
- - Click `Continue Discussion` to open the auto-generated thread
+ - Click `Start Discussion` to open the auto-generated thread
  - Set the topic's category to the private category associated with the tier

 Alternatively, since Discourse allows you to specify the category based on the URL, you can also use Ghost's [Dynamic Routing](https://ghost.org/docs/themes/routing/) feature to create a "subdirectory" for each tier.